isomerpages/pmo-nptd/_left-nav-one/0b-marriage-and-parenthood.md

 ---
-title: Population Trends
+title: Marriage and Parenthood
-permalink: /left-nav-one/sub-page-A/
+permalink: /left-nav-one/sub-page-B/
 ---

 ### **Marriage and Parenthood**